 - SOC/cybersecurity maps to Information Security Analysts context: $129,180 median annual wage, 28.5% projected change, and 16 thousand annual openings.

-- Data analyst maps to the data/BI context in the packet: $120,230 median annual wage, 33.5% projected change, and 23.4 thousand annual openings.
+- Data analyst maps to the data/BI context in the sample: $120,230 median annual wage, 33.5% projected change, and 23.4 thousand annual openings.

-- AI raises the proof bar: every role lane benefits from artifacts that show verification, source checking, and judgment.
+- AI raises the proof bar: every role benefits from artifacts that show verification, source checking, and judgment.

 Fast recommendation by situation